BSc (Eng)'18, MEng'21

 The simple act of turning on a tap belies the challenges of Canada’s water industry.
 Bita Malekian founded Water Movement to create a positive impact on the inner workings of Calgary’s water system, with a ripple effect on education and community awareness.

 Water Movement is the direct result of Bita’s ability to take note, listen and proactively respond in a creative manner.
-Its mission is to bridge the connection between resources and Indigenous water operators by creating an online space that offers training videos and more.
+Its mission is to bridge the connection between Indigenous water operators by creating an online space that offers training videos and additional resources.
 The project was developed over the course of three years, during which data analytics were generated in order to identify the greatest needs for support.